emmajanedrews/base-template/_posts/2017-10-04-what-does-a-buyer-specialist-really-do.md

 {% include youtube.html %}

-Today I’m joined by a special guest: our lead buyer specialist, Tyler Walker.&nbsp;
+Today I’m joined by our lead buyer specialist, Tyler Walker.&nbsp;

 As a lead buyer specialist, Tyler’s job is to negotiate the best price for you.
 Having been born and raised in West Fargo, he has a wealth of local knowledge.